yugabyte/wordpress-site/wp-content/plugins/iubenda-cookie-law-solution/readme.txt

 == Upgrade Notice ==

-= 2.3.0 =
+= 2.3.18 =
-* Fix: Multiple consent forms per page support
-* Fix: WP Forms checkbox field compatibility
-* Tweak: AMP consent geolocation support
+* Fix: Avoid overriding the purposes attr if it was set